joey-qytyku/OS-90-i386/docs/README.md

 In the current design, the 32-bit userspace runtime has not been specified.
 It will be in the future.
 Filesystem access is 16-bit only, but disk access is 32-bit for performance reasons.

-OS/90 may not work properly with MS-DOS 7 and above (Windows ME reports as MS-DOS 8)
+OS/90 may not work properly with MS-DOS 7 and above (Windows ME reports as MS-DOS 8 and is completely gutted)

 # After install